Italian destroyer Audace (1916): German service

 The inscription on the compass rose at the top of the Molo Audace (Audace Pier) in Trieste, photographed on 29 May 2008.

 Audace′s anchor mounted on Vittoria Light in Trieste, photographed on 19 October 2008.

 Wreck

 TA20′s wreck was identified by Trieste-based divers Leonardo Laneve and Mario Arena in 1999.
 It lies off Pag at a depth of 80 m, inclined slightly to port.
-Its external structures were considerably encrusted, but all its armaments were clearly visible and in perfect condition.
+Its external structures were considerably encrusted, but all its armament was clearly visible and in perfect condition.

 Commemoration

 The pier at which Audace moored when she docked at Trieste on 3 November 1918 and became the first Italian ship to dock at Trieste after the city's unification with Italy, previously known as Molo San Marco (San Marco Pier), was renamed Molo Audace (Audace Pier) in her honor.
 Her anchor is attached to Vittoria Light in Trieste.

 In May 2015, an Italian diving group launched the "Audace Project," with a goal of exploring and sharing the history of the ship.
 The first stage of the project, the "Audace Expedition," occurred at the end of 2015, when divers visited the wreck to verify its status and photograph and capture video footage of it.
 The second part, the "Audace Event," took place on the evening of 7 May 2016, when a video about the history of Audace and her wreck was presented at the G. Modena theater in Palmanova, Italy.